Zadar: 19th and 20th centuries

 Although during the first half of the 19th century the city population stagnated due to low natural increase, the city started to spread from the old center; citizens from the old city created the new suburb of Stanovi in the north.

 During the second half of the 19th century, there was constant increase of population due to economic growth and immigration.
 Under the pressure of the population increase, the city continued to spread to Voštarnica and Arbanasi quarters, and the bridge in the city port was built.
 Except being the administrative center of the province, agriculture, industry of liqueurs and trade were developed, many brotherhoods were established, similar to the Central European trade guilds.
 The southern city walls were torn down, new coastal facilities were built and Zadar became an open port.
 As the city developed economically, it developed culturally.
 A large number of printshops, new libraries, archives, and theatres sprung up.
-At the end of the 19th century there was also stronger industrial development, with 27 small or big factories before the World War I.
+At the end of the 19th century there was also a stronger industrial development, with 27 small or big factories before World War I.

 After 1848, Italian and Croatian nationalistic ideas arrived in the city, which became divided between the Croats and the Italians, both of whom founded their respective political parties.

 There are conflicting sources for both sides claiming to have formed the majority in Zadar in this period.
 The archives of the official Austro-Hungarian censuses conducted around the end of 19th century show that Italian was the primary language spoken by the majority of the people in the city (9,018 Italians and 2,551 Croatians in 1900), but only by a third of the population in the entire county (9,234 vs. 21,753 the same year).

 During the 19th century, the conflict between Zadar's Italian and Croatian communities grew in intensity and changed its nature.
 Until the beginning of the century it had been of moderate intensity and mainly of a class nature (under Venetian rule the Italians were employed in the most profitable activities, such as trade and administration).
 With the development of the modern concept of national identity across Europe, national conflicts started to mark the political life of Zadar.

 During the second part of the 19th century, Zadar was subject to the same policy enacted by the Austrian Empire in South-Tyrol, the Austrian Littoral and Dalmatia and consisting in fostering the local German or Croatian culture at the expense of the Italian.
 In Zadar and generally throughout Dalmatia, the Austrian policy had the objective to reduce the possibility of any future territorial claim by the Kingdom of Italy.